Melport Meadows Landscape Nursery

 *Does not require one drop of new fossil fuel to create.

-Pat Griffin began growing herbs to make available here at Melport Meadows in 2016.
-She has both culinary and medicinal herbs, and both annual and perennial herbs.
+Pat Griffin is our herb grower.
+She has a large selection of both culinary and medicinal herbs in her own gardens, and this year will have an expanded selection of culinary herbs available here.
+We can put you in contact with Pat for medicinal varieties you don't see here at the nursery.
 She's also got "Collections In A Pot" - containers with herbs and instructions for use all in a decorative pot that would make a great gift!
 Check out her collections - plants for Colds and Flus or for Savory Cooking or for Starting Out With Medicinals.
 Pat also offers seminars on how to grow and on how to use these plants, so let us know if you're interested in getting in on a seminar!

 We have several garden areas with plants labelled so you can see what specimens look like as they grow in the landscape.
 You are welcome to tour these ... as we have time to work on them, we continue to add gardens to display the varieties we have available.
-We're planting up a number of new beds this spring so you can see how the plants will look as they mature.
+We continue to build new beds as time allows so you can see how the plants will look as they mature.